GarciaInes/Scrum-Mastering/Daily/Antipatterns.md

 Listing below some anti-patterns often observed in teams

+### "Doing"
+Activities and a lot of 'ing' repeating day after day
+* Antidote: Craft a clear goal, tweak the narrative so that each daily is in fact a team alignment to fill the gap on current and meeting the goal. (everything else does not matter)

 ### No Routine
 There isn't a rythm on when what how who
 * Antidote: Get that muscle memory going!
 Same time, same place, for & by the team, max 15 mins alignment.